How should I prepare?

 Who can help me with my resume?

 Attend one of the many Resume Writing workshops hosted by the Ness School of Management and Economics throughout the semester.
 For the schedule of workshops call 605-688-4844 or email Kayte Haggerty.

 The Office of Career Development offers assistance to current students with developing and updating their resume.
 They offer many additional tools and resources for job search strategies and connecting with employers.
 Contact the Office of Career Development at 605-688-4425 for more information.

 What is an elevator speech?

 Imagine you enter the elevator with the CEO of your dream company and only had the elevator ride’s amount of time, what would you say to him/her?
 It is a 20 to 40 second introduction of yourself, your education, your goals and why you should be hired.

 What should I wear?

 Professional dress is required.
 For a room full of potential employers, you want to dress to impress.
 Regardless of the industry, job title or status of the position you are looking for, you want to make a positive first impression with the company representative.
-Do this by carefully selecting clothes that help you look polished, professional and feeling confident.
+Do this by carefully selecting clothes that help you look polished, professional and help you feel confident.